laurencelundblade/QCBOR/README.md

 maps and arrays without the caller having to do anything.
 This includes mixed definite and indefinte maps and arrays.
 (Some work remains to support map searching with indefinite length strings.)

+See the PR in GitHub for a more detailed list of changes.

 ### Uncompatible Changes